boxpenguin/mdraidchecker/README.md

 # Operation

-Report Mode:
+Report Mode: --report
 Best suited for crons or user triggered.
 This profile will write all infromation to the logs at /var/log/raidchecker.log

-Check Mode:
+Check Mode: --check
 This will cearch for all MDRAIDS and perform a detail check on all them.
 [TODO: expand this to check individual drives as well.

-Log Mode:
+Log Mode: --log
 This will allow easy navigation through the logs.

+Watch Mode: --watch
+Watch rebuild efforts of RAIDS